Google Document AI Pricing 2026: Official Rates Per Page

 Uploading...

 Google Document AI pricing is pay-as-you-go by the page, with a different rate for each processor.
-The published rates run about $1.50 per 1,000 pages for the Enterprise Document OCR processor, $10 per 1,000 pages for the Layout Parser, $30 per 1,000 pages for the Form Parser and the Custom Extractor, $5 per 1,000 pages for a Custom Classifier or Splitter, and $10 per 1,000 pages for the prebuilt Invoice and Expense parsers.
+The published rates run $1.50 per 1,000 pages for the Enterprise Document OCR processor, $10 per 1,000 pages for the Layout Parser, $30 per 1,000 pages for the Form Parser and the Custom Extractor, $5 per 1,000 pages for a Custom Classifier or Splitter, and $10 per 1,000 pages for the prebuilt Invoice and Expense parsers.
 On top of the per-page rate, every deployed custom processor version costs $0.05 per hour to host, which is about $438 a year per version whether you send it a page or not.
 This guide breaks down the 2026 rates, the volume thresholds, the hosting fee most estimates miss, and what the per-page number does not cover.

 Google Document AI pricing per 1,000 pages (2026)